 You can explore Adjustment Layers freely because they’re non-destructive.
 You can simply edit settings or delete the Adjustment Layer if things don’t work out.
 Keep in mind, that the stacking order in your Layers Panel counts.

-Let’s open the leaf photo to colourize the leaf itself.
+Let’s open the flower photo to colourize the flower itself.

-We’ll use Select > Colour Range… to create a marquee around the leaf since it has a unique colour in the photo to start with.
+We’ll use Select Subject to create a marquee around the leaf since it has a unique colour in the photo to start with.
 Now we’re ready to add our Hue/Saturation Adjustment Layer.
-Once our mask is created, we need to brush with black and with white to clean it up.
 Adjust the colour of the leaf in the Properties panel.
+Remember to rename your adjustment layer by what it does, like Flower Colour.

 Let’s use Levels Adjustment Layers to increase the range of colour in this photo.